json-born/json-born.github.io/content/posts/building-a-minimal-doom-wad-loader.md

 - `directoryMap` lets me look up lumps by name.
 - `data` holds the entire WAD file in memory.

-Keeping the full file in memory simplifies things — I can slice directly from it when I need lump data, without reopening or seeking through the file again.
+Keeping the full file in memory simplifies things, I can slice directly from it when I need lump data, without reopening or seeking through the file again.

 ---